uolcz/pina/README.md

   config.email = 'your_email@domain.com'
   config.tenant = 'your tenant database name'
   config.api_token = 'your secret token'
-  config.api_version = :v1
 end
 ```

-Note that you dont have to explicitly set api_version, it is set automatically
-to v1.

 Now you can start querying REST API.